tasiogr/docs/ios/authentication.md

 ### Global SignOut

 Using global signout, you can signout a user from all active login sessions.
+By doing this, you are revoking all the OIDC tokens(id token, access token and refresh token) which means the user is signed out from all the devices.
+However, although the tokens are revoked, the AWS credentials will remain valid until they expire (which by default is 1 hour).

 ```swift
 AWSMobileClient.sharedInstance().signOut(options: SignOutOptions(signOutGlobally: true)) { (error) in